jereinhardt/kiosk_store/README.md

 Stripe.api_key = Rails.configuration.stripe[:secret_key]
 ```
 This will allow Kiosk to user your Stripe account to process payments.
 For the sake of testing, you can use the publishable key of `pk_test_6pRNASCoBOKtIshFeQd4XMUh` and the secret key of `sk_test_BQokikJOvBiI2HlWgH4olfQ2` in place of your actual keys.
-These are test keys provided on teh Stripe website.
+These are test keys provided on the Stripe website.

 Lastly, we need to mount our engine.
 In you `routes.rb` file, insert the following: